 If you have children who are minors, you can appoint in your will the person you want serving as their guardian in the event of your death.
 Not having a will could mean that administering your estate incurs additional costs, diminishing any inheritance your kids may have otherwise had received.
 You may also consider detailing in your will any plans you have in place for your pets.

-1. Does the Law Require Me to Have a Will?
+5. Does the Law Require Me to Have a Last Will and Testament?

 No, although laws may vary from state to state; generally, the law does not require you to create a last will.
 However, if you die without a valid will, your state’s intestacy laws will govern who received your property.
 This means that any wishes you may have had for giving away certain assets to specific people in your life or to a charity you wanted to support will not be taken into consideration.